lanicolas/wordpress_imagebuilder/README.md

 - image-builder
 - azure
 - azure-virtual-machines
-name: Install Wordpress on a Ubuntu Azure Virtual Machine image using Azure Image Builder
+name: Create a Wordpress image for an Azure Virtual Machine image using Azure Image Builder
 author: lanicolas
 ---

-# Create a Linux Azure Virtual Machine image using Azure Image Builder #
+# Create a Wordpress image for an Azure Virtual Machine image using Azure Image Builder #

 [Azure Image Builder](https://docs.microsoft.com/en-us/azure/virtual-machines/image-builder-overview) is an Azure service that allows you to create predefined images with the required settings and software that meets your corporate standards, all of this being done in an automated approach that guarantees consistency and allows you to version version your images while managing them as code.